mmatyevich/healthcare_cost_analysis/README.md

-# healthcare_cost_analysis-project
-A data analysis project exploring classification modelling using R.

-# Healthcare Cost Modelling

 ## Overview
-This project analyses healthcare expenditure data to identify key cost drivers and compare statistical and machine learning approaches for prediction.
+This project analyses healthcare expenditure data to identify key cost drivers and compare statistical and machine learning approaches for predicting healthcare costs.

 ## Dataset
-- Insurance dataset including age, BMI, smoking status, and medical charges
+Insurance dataset including demographic and health-related variables such as age, BMI, smoking status, and medical charges

 ## Methods
 - Linear regression